guibueno/guibueno.github.io/_docs/eval-04-user-tests.markdown

 ### Research method

 I performed a "*Wizard of OZ*" simulation of the **LanguageBug** application.
-According to the Handbook of human-computer interaction (Helander, 2014),
+According to the *Handbook of Human-Computer Interaction* (Helander, 2014), the Wizard of Oz’ method happens when "the interface is simulated with the aid of human confederates" (p.
+987).
+Additionally,

-> "The ability to simulate the eventual interface on the basis of early designs is a real advantage.
-One technique that is used is referred to as the 'Wizard of Oz' method.
-In this, the interface is simulated with the aid of human confederates.
-This is particularly useful in cases where a complex task machine would have to be built in order to test an actual implementation of the design" (p.
+> This is particularly useful in cases where a complex task machine would have to be built in order to test an actual implementation of the design" (Helander, 2014, p.
 987)

 My roles as the "Wizard of Oz" were: